Work satisfaction and material success in life come largely from completing important tasks.

 2. You won’t feel more like doing it tomorrow

-3. Just get started – trick yourself to do “just a little”
+3. Just get started – trick yourself into doing “just a little”

 4. Make a to-do list the night before and break down your tasks as much as possible